 From time to time, I also feature photographs of wildlife and native plants of the region, as well as festivals, folklife, and personalities who help make South Georgia the wonderful place I call home.
 Images of festivals or people on this website do not imply an endorsement of any kind, either by Vanishing South Georgia or by those depicted.

-For the purposes of this site, I consider South Georgia to be the southern half of the state, roughly divided by the counties of Muscogee, Talbot, Taylor, Crawford, Peach, Houston, Twiggs, Wilkinson, Johnson, Emanuel, Jenkins, and Screven.
+For the purposes of this site, I consider South Georgia to be the southern half of the state, roughly divided by the counties south of or adjoining the Fall Line.

 About the Photographs

-To protect my images, I make them available on this website in a slightly lower resolution than that in which they are originally shot.
-Copyright infringement and “sharing” of images is an epidemic that threatens the intellectual property of nearly all photographers; if you need a larger version of an image, just get in touch.
+To protect my images, I make them available on this website in a lower resolution than that in which they are originally shot.
+Copyright infringement and uncredited sharing of images is an epidemic that threatens the intellectual property of nearly all photographers; if you need a larger version of an image, just get in touch.

-The comments feature on Vanishing South Georgia has become one of the most popular parts of the website.
-Not only that, it also functions as an informal oral history of our region shared by people who have lived it and learned stories passed down through their families.
-Your words and reminisces are very important to me, and I do my best to respond to them when at all possible.
-Sometimes it may take me awhile, and sometimes, I just don’t have the answer; but rest assured, all your suggestions and compliments are taken very seriously.
+The comments feature on Vanishing South Georgia is one of the most popular parts of the website.
+It also functions as an informal oral history of our region shared by people who have lived it and learned stories passed down through their families.
+Your words and reminisces are very important to me, and I do my best to respond to them when possible.
+Sometimes it may take me awhile but all suggestions and compliments are considered.
+As of 2017, I am no longer able to respond personally to all comments, due to volume.
 Thank you.
 (Please note that I reserve the right to edit or refuse comments submitted to Vanishing South Georgia)